Net-Base Maintenance

 Release and operational risks become visible

-Build steps, reports, data paths and specialized knowledge are documented and prioritized rather than silently carried along.
+Build steps, reports, data paths and specialist knowledge are documented and prioritized instead of being carried silently.

 Future